 Rear-end collisions often occur seemingly out of nowhere.
 Your car sat securely at a red light or stop sign for one minute.
 The next moment, another vehicle slams into the back of yours without warning.
 In other cases, your vehicle may have remained in motion, but the driver behind you slammed into you due to a lack of care or excessive speed

 What comes next?
-You may have many questions related to your rear-end collision, especially if you suffered severe injuries due to the other driver’s negligent actions then contact car accident lawyers for help.
+You may have many questions related to your rear-end collision, especially if you suffered severe injuries due to the other driver’s negligent actions then contact car accident attorney in Bronx for help.

 What Injuries Occur Most Often in Rear-End Collisions?